It seems you are offline. Please check your connection and try again.

 ✗ WhatsApp ✗ Telegram ✗ Gmail ✗ Google ✗ PayPal

 These platforms run hard anti fraud checks.
-They keep a list of public lines and reject the code the moment they spot one, so a shared number rarely passes here.
+They keep a list of public numbers and reject the code the moment they spot one, so a shared number rarely passes here.

-If you need one of these to go through, skip the shared route and use a clean private line instead.
+If you need one of these to go through, skip the shared route and use a clean private number instead.
 See the one dollar option.

 The 2 to 3 minute rule